EOT Crane Checklist for Daily, Monthly & Annual Inspections [2025 Updated Guide]

 2. Assign responsibilities clearly—operator vs. maintenance

-3. Set inspection reminders on calendar or ERP system
+3. Set inspection reminders on the calendar or the ERP system

 4. Use QR codes for tagging crane parts and logging status